 - Cover letters are more important than a resume

-- Tagging will make more meaningful matches
+- Tagging will create more meaningful matches

 - Sign-up gate later in the search process get higher conversion

-The back and forth on testing assumptions and designing on research-based results allowed us to design an app experience that spoke to the specialized nature of the business.
+The back and forth on testing assumptions and designing on research-based results allowed us to develop an app experience that spoke to the specialized nature of the business.
 Something other solutions didn’t offer.
 It was important that the design reflected the craft and hospitality it takes to have an outstanding restaurant.
 The content and UI reflected the personalities and culture that define a restaurant committed to hiring the best.